PraveenPrabhuT/devops-java-app/README.md

 - [ ] Create multi-stage Dockerfile for optimized builds
 - [ ] Implement Docker layer caching
-- [ ] Set up GitHub Actions workflow for automated builds and container publishing
+- [ ] Set up GitHub Actions workflow for automated builds and publishing image to GHCR
 - [ ] Run Action on when PR is raised/updated againt main branch and when it is merged to main branch
 - [ ] Configure proper image tags and versioning
 - [ ] Pull and run the Docker image on local run it always with health checks